paul-hammant/tbd/content/game-changers/index.md

 The paper alternates between 'trunk' and 'mainline' language, but has many valuable nuggets in it that help set a foundation for the next ten years of version-control advances.

+Also in 1998, Perforce and ClearCase bit into the corporate VCS market significantly.
+Both, as technologies, were ammbivalent about branch models and facilitated many alternates.
+In the end though, people's willingness to experiment with multiple parallel active branches won out, and we had some dark years for Trunk Based Development ahead.

 ## Extreme Programming's Continuous Integration (1999)

 Kent Beck{{< ext url="https://en.wikipedia.org/wiki/Kent_Beck" >}} published "Extreme Programming Explained" in 1999.